twpol/tnab/README.md

 Actions:
-  /benchmark            Benchmark the HTML parser with the specified URLs /print-dom            Print the HTML tree from the specified URLs /print-nodes          Print the HTML nodes from the specified URLs /print-tokens         Print the HTML tokens from the specified URLs
+  /benchmark            Benchmark the HTML parser with the specified URLs /crash-test           Crash test the HTML parser with the specified URLs /print-dom            Print the HTML tree from the specified URLs /print-nodes          Print the HTML nodes from the specified URLs /print-tokens         Print the HTML tokens from the specified URLs

+Aliases for Web Platform Tests:
+  /crashtest            --> /crash-test

 Arguments:
   <URL>                 URL to load